partiql/partiql-docs/drafts/0007-RFC-BAG-OPERATORS.md

 **Rule 4**
 If the i-th column of T1 and T2 does not have the same name, then the name of i-th column of TR is implementation-dependent and unique among all other column names.

-## Appendix B
+## Appendix B — PartiQL Set Operator Grammar

 Aligning PartiQL parser implementation with the PartiQL specification.
 Right now, the parser will parse the arguments of each set operator as an expression, and the parser does not support the corresponding clause.
 Here is what we should consider updating our specifcation grammar to.
-This uses the ANTLR syntax with rules in *\< \>* for clarity.

 ```antlr
 query